 Whether it’s a five-minute story before bed or an afternoon visit to the library, all you need to do is say “yes!” to reading together.

 Share everyday moments.

 Reading books together isn’t the only way to make a difference.
-Show your child how reading works in his life by sharing common, everyday moments like reading recipes, magazines or even cereal boxes.
+Show your child how reading works by sharing common, everyday moments like reading recipes, magazines, or even cereal boxes.